1999 Buffalo Bills season: AFC Wild Card

 The Music City Miracle is a famous play in the NFL Wild Card Playoffs involving the Tennessee Titans and Buffalo Bills that took place on January 8, 2000 (following the 1999 regular season) at Adelphia Coliseum in Nashville, Tennessee.

-Going into the game, Bills coach Wade Phillips created a stir by starting quarterback Rob Johnson, rather than Doug Flutie, who had started 15 games, and who had led the team to the playoffs.
+Going into the game, Bills coach Wade Phillips created a stir by starting quarterback Rob Johnson, rather than Doug Flutie, who had started 15 games and led the team to the playoffs.
 Late in the fourth quarter, the stage was set for an exciting finish.
 Tennessee received the ball with 6:15 remaining.
 Titans receiver Isaac Byrd's 16-yard punt return and five carries from Eddie George for 17 yards set up a wobbly 36-yard field goal by Del Greco.
 The Titans took a 15–13 lead with 1:48 to go.
 On the ensuing drive, with no timeouts remaining, Bills quarterback Johnson led the Bills on a five-play, 37-yard drive to the Titans' 24-yard line.
 On the last two plays from scrimmage, Johnson played with only one shoe on, as he had lost one and had no time to put it back on, with the clock running out.
 With only 16 seconds remaining in the game, Steve Christie, the Bills' kicker, made a 41-yard field goal to put Buffalo in the lead, 16–15.

 Moments later, Christie kicked off, and Titans player Lorenzo Neal received.
-Neal handed the ball off to Titans tight end Frank Wycheck, who then lateraled the ball across the field to another Titans player, Kevin Dyson, who then ran down the sidelines for a 75-yard touchdown.
+Neal handed the ball off to Titans tight end Frank Wycheck, who then passed the ball forward, which was missed by the on field officials, across the field to another Titans player, Kevin Dyson, who then ran down the sidelines for a 75-yard touchdown.
 The play was named Home Run Throwback by the Titans and was developed by Special Teams Coordinator Alan Lowry.